PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 PSC ROUGHNEK Push-Pull Pole™

-Oilfield Push Pull Tool Built for Rig Floor Pipe Handling
+Oilfield Push Pull Pole Built for Rig Floor Pipe Handling

-Rig floor operations are among the most hazardous work environments in the oil & gas industry.
-Suspended drill pipe, casing, and tubulars are constantly moving, swinging, and rotating during tripping, connection make-up, and alignment.
-In these high-risk red zones, even a small positioning error can lead to serious hand, finger, and caught-between injuries.
+Rig floor operations are among the most hazardous environments in the oil & gas industry.
+Suspended drill pipes, casing, and tubulars are constantly moving, swinging, and rotating during operations.

 The Reality of Rig Floor Hazards